Internal Service Agent

 - External Gateways (Off-Network Print)

-Configure the Internal Service Client
+Configure the Internal Service Agent

 1. Modify the Secrets File